R1chrdson/vesuvius_challenge/README.md

 ### Environment setup
-First of all you will need to create python virtual environment and install necessary packages:
+First of all, you will need to initialize your own `.env` file, create python virtual environment and install necessary packages:
 ```
 python3 -m venv venv
 source venv/bin/activate